 The HVCCC is responsible for the co-ordination of coal chain planning on both a day-to-day and long term basis.
-It is continuously developing a Hunter Valley Master Plan that deals with the optimisation of capacity enhancements across all elements of the coal chain with a view to providing an integrated planning road map.
+It is continuously developing a Hunter Valley Master Plan that deals with the optimisation of capacity enhancements across all elements of the coal chain with a view to providing an integrated planning road map for all elements of the chain.